AndiDittrich/WordPress.Cryptex/readme.txt

 After upgrading, go to the Cryptex settings page, check all options and click "Apply Settings" to force an update of the generated CSS files!

 == Changelog ==

+= 5.1 =
+* Added: Plugin Upgrade notifications fo major releases to the admins plugin page
+* Added: Some unit testcases (development only)
+* Bugfix: Email Address autodetection failed in some cases - thanks to [topotato on GitHub)(https://github.com/AndiDittrich/WordPress.Cryptex/issues/1)

 = 5.0 =
 * Added: New Javascript decryption engine (size optimized - 827bytes)